NeuroAnalyzer tutorials: Download and install

 Installation using package manager

-You may add NeuroAnalyzer using Julia package manager:
+You may also manually add NeuroAnalyzer using Julia package manager:

 using Pkg